kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 ## YesNo

-Return a random yes/no/maybe, and accompanying image, thanks to https://yesno.wtf/#api
+Return a random yes/no/maybe, and accompanying image, thanks to https://yesno.wtf/#api.

+YesNo always returns JSON-formatted text representing _just one_ object with 3 properties.

 ### YesNo class